priyeshr25/Syntecxhub_House_price_prediction/README.md

 📌 Project Overview

 This project focuses on predicting house prices using Machine Learning techniques.
 A Linear Regression model is built to estimate housing prices based on selected housing features.

+📂 Dataset Features
+The dataset contains the following columns: country – Country where the property is located city – City of the property property_type – Type of property (Apartment, Villa, etc.) furnishing_status – Furnished / Semi-Furnished / Unfurnished property_size_sqft – Size of property in square feet price – Target variable (House price) constructed_year – Year when property was built previous_owners – Number of previous owners rooms – Number of rooms bathrooms – Number of bathrooms garage – Garage availability (Yes/No or 0/1) garden – Garden availability (Yes/No or 0/1) crime_cases_reported – Number of crime cases reported in the area legal_cases_on_property – Legal cases associated with the property

 🎯 Objective